echtlersebastian/PersoChecker/README.md

 # How it runs:
  - Github Action running on a scedule builds and executes the NUnit Tests.
- - The Check runs every 30 minutes
+ - The Check runs every 60 minutes (i think, that higher frequent executions will just break the Internet at Bürgerbüro 🤡)

 # How to use:
  - fork the Repo, change the Abholnummer to your Abholnummer and create a Github Action (just copy my dotnet.yml File in the Workflow folder and you are good to go). :)